 Robert J. Landy, Ph.D., is a Licensed Creative Arts Therapist (LCAT), a Registered Drama Therapist (RDT) and Board Certified Trainer (BCT).
 A pioneer in the profession of Drama Therapy, he lectures and trains professionals internationally.
 As a drama therapist, Landy has more than 35 years of clinical experience, having treated children and adults with a wide range of psychiatric, cognitive and adjustment challenges.
 He has recently worked in prisons, developing programs to treat mentally ill offenders as well as the general population within New York State correctional facilities.

-At NYU, Robert is a Professor of Educational Theatre and Applied Psychology and Director of the Drama Therapy Program, which he founded in 1984.
+At NYU, Robert is a Professor of Educational Theatre and Applied Psychology and Founding Director of the Drama Therapy Program, which he started in 1984.

 Robert has received numerous awards and honors including the Distinguished Teaching Medal from New York University, a Fulbright grant to lecture at the University of Lisbon, the Gertrud Schattner Award for Distinguished Contribution to the Field of Drama Therapy , and the Daniel Griffiths Award from New York University for distinguished research.
 He has been cited, reviewed and interviewed in numerous publications including The New York Times, The Village Voice, and The Los Angeles Times.